Lisette Oropesa: Performances elsewhere

-In 2020, Lisette was set to debut the role of Rosina in The Barber of Seville at the Paris Opera, however, six of her performances were cancelled due to the ongoing 2019–20 French pension reform strike.
+In 2020, Oropesa was set to debut the role of Rosina in The Barber of Seville at the Paris Opera; however, six of her performances were cancelled due to the ongoing 2019–20 French pension reform strike.
 Once she was able to perform, she was rewarded in the press for a "brilliant voice, the treble easy, the vocalizations are perfectly executed and the line of song decorated with subtlety.
 An accomplished actress..."
-After the impasse caused by the COVID-19, she returned to the Teatro Real in Madrid to perform the role of Violetta Valéry in La Traviata.
+After the impasse caused by the COVID-19, she returned to the Teatro Real in Madrid to perform the role of Violetta Valéry in La traviata.
 On July 28, she was the first woman at this theatre to perform a solo encore by performing the traditionally cut second verse of the aria "Addio del passato".
-On August 10, Lisette announced the signing of a five year contract with the San Francisco Classical Recording Company along with a Mozart Concert Aria album with Il Pomo d'Oro (orchestra).
+On August 10, Oropesa announced the signing of a five-year contract with the San Francisco Classical Recording Company along with a Mozart concert aria album with Il Pomo d'Oro.
 On August 14, she returned to the Arena di Verona to perform in a socially distanced Rossini Concert where she was "a triumph of belcanto as an elegance of the line, in a coloratura of supreme abstraction and captivating precision".
-Lisette returned to the Royal Opera House to perform in a benefit livestream concert that marked the reopening of the ROH for the first time in nearly seven months.
+Oropesa returned to the Royal Opera House to perform in a benefit livestream concert that marked the reopening of the ROH for the first time in nearly seven months.
 In October, she made her debut at the Vienna State Opera in Die Entführung aus dem Serail in a production by Hans Neuenfels.
 She was regarded as a "World class Konstanze" by the Kurier.
 At the Teatro alla Scala she was slated to open the season on December 7 in Lucia di Lammermoor, but the performances were canceled due to lockdowns in Italy.
 She was invited to perform for the opening of La Scala on December 7 in "A riveder le stelle" where she performed "Regnava nel silenzio" from Lucia di Lammermoor in the original key wearing a Giorgio Armani Privé gown.
 Her last performances of 2020 were at the Liceu in Barcelona in La traviata.